Howdy! My name is John Salt - the funny face behind this website.

 My views on starting into the hobby may be different from what you'll likely first see and hear in the marketing noise of today's instant gratification fix & disposable society.

-They are however exactly in-line with what you will see & hear if you ever went to an RC helicopter flying club, fun-fly, or talked to an experienced RC heli pilot or instructor to learn more about the hobby.
+They are however exactly in-line with what you'll see & hear if you ever went to an RC helicopter flying club, fun-fly, or talked to an experienced RC heli pilot or instructor to learn more about the hobby.

 For instance, I firmly believe if you are truly interested in getting into this hobby; like most things in life, you will get as much out of it, as you put into it.